wolfogre/git-text/README.md

 ## How it works

-When you run `get text`, it will download a git hook to `.git/hooks/pre-commit`, so that every time you commit files, the hook will use [file](http://man7.org/linux/man-pages/man1/file.1.html) command to detect file's type, and refuse committing if there are some non-text files.
+When you run `get text`, it will download a git hook to `.git/hooks/pre-commit`, so that every time you commit files, the hook will use [file](http://man7.org/linux/man-pages/man1/file.1.html) command to determine file's [mime type](https://www.iana.org/assignments/media-types/media-types.xhtml), and refuse committing if there are some non-text files.

 ## Test it!